 In February 2016, UNESCO Director-General requested Member States to submit national reports on the measures taken for the implementation of the two instruments.

-An analytical report synthesizing the country reports will be submitted to the Executive Board and the General Conference in October and November 2017
+An analytical report synthesizing the country reports was submitted to the Executive Board and the General Conference in October and November 2017

 Guidelines for the Preparation of reports were prepared and approved by the Executive Board in October 2015.

 These Guidelines provide necessary orientations for the preparation of the report.

 The Recommendation is monitored in conjunction with the Convention.
 The reporting obligation under the provisions of Article VII of the Convention and of the Recommendation is the same.

 UNESCO’s Member States are constitutionally obliged to report to the Organization on the implementation of UNESCO’s instruments.
 Participation in consultations also offers an opportunity to assess progress and identify challenges, build constructive dialogue with all stakeholders including civil society, and share good practices.

 The Global Observatory on the Right to Education is notably enriched by information provided in the context of national consultations.